tavareshenrique/fastfeet-app/README.md

 ## License

-Este projeto está licenciado sob a licença MIT - consulte o arquivo [LICENSE.md](https://github.com/tavareshenrique/fastfeet-app/blob/master/LICENSE.md) para obter detalhes.
+This project is licensed under the MIT license - see the archive [LICENSE.md](https://github.com/tavareshenrique/fastfeet-app/blob/master/LICENSE.md) for details.